AmnezziaCS/AndroidMovieCritic/readme.md

 ## Features

-- Add a review
+- Write reviews about movies
-- Save it in sqlite database
+- Share and save the current edited review in the database
-- Share it with android share intent
+- Share all reviews stored in the database at once